SolaceProducts/pubsubplus-gke-quickstart/README.md

 3. Place Solace VMR in Google Container Registry:

-* Open a cloud shell.
-From the google cloud console used to create the project open a shell:
+* Open a Google Cloud Shell from the Cloud Platform Console used to create the project, like this:

 ![alt text](https://raw.githubusercontent.com/SolaceProducts/solace-gke-quickstart/68545/images/launch_google_cloud_shell.png "Google Cloud Shell")

 <br>
 <br>

-* In the cloud shell paste the following, (replace http<nolink>://em.solace.com/??? with the link recieved in email from step 2.)
+* In the Cloud Shell paste the following, (replace http<nolink>://em.solace.com/??? with the link recieved in email from step 2.)

 ```sh
 wget https://raw.githubusercontent.com/SolaceProducts/solace-gke-quickstart/68545/scripts/copy_vmr_to_gkr.sh